jheare/Resilience-Project/Experimentplan.md

 		- Collect tissue
 		- replace in 100% EtOH
 		- wipe occasionally with paper towel and resterilize
-	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -20&deg;C
+	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -80&deg;C
-	-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen
+	-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen - then to -80&deg;C
-	- mantle sample (decent size) in 1.5 ml screw cap tube dropped into liquid nitrogen
+	- mantle sample (decent size) in 1.5 ml screw cap tube dropped into liquid nitrogen - then to -80&deg;C
-	- remaining tissue placed (possibly minus digestive system) in 15 ml conical with 75% EtOH
+	- remaining tissue placed (possibly minus digestive system) in 15 ml conical with 75% EtOH at RT
 	- shells cleaned and labeled so correspond to sample including oyster id

-- **24 hours post exposure** 7 animals each pop **plus 7 control animals from the same population** staggered by 20 minutes
+- **24 hours post exposure** 8 animals each pop staggered by 20 minutes
 	- N pop first, H pop next, S pop last
 	- collected with ethanol flame sterilized forceps and scissors
 		- tools kept in 100% EtOH